Cryptacular/Rejig.Processing/README.md

 ## Examples

-Rejig takes workflows of type `Workflow` and processes them to generate an image, which is returned as a `string` in Base64 format.
+Rejig takes workflows of type `Workflow` and processes them to generate an image, which is returned as `Jimp` object.
+This can be written to disk by passing it to the `saveImage` function.

 Some examples of valid workflows: